AryanBhagotra/COP26-Analysis/README.md

 Our global heatmap is available for you to try : [Try Our Heatmap](https://amandeepn-cop26-analysis-app-05i6n6.streamlit.app) :raised_hands:

  __HINT__ : you can expand the heatmap using the expand key on the right of the heatmap!
 Think about a country you are interested in (maybe your home country) :india: and try it out - see what the data shows (it might just surprise you!) :wink:

+### __Working collaboratively!__

+Working well as a team was exactly what made us successfully produce such a _large scale_ project as such a _small group._ We utilised our varying specilaities in order to delegate work in a way that ensured __efficiency__ and __proactivity__.

+Amandeep had long taken a liking towards the code.
+Debugging, visualisation and coding were his strong points.

+Aryan had a strong fortitude for connecting these technical facets to the question at hand.
+He was able to analyse and scritinise findings delivered by the data and discern 'patterns amongst the madness'.

+Overall our skills tesselated beautifully, and we were able to produce our best work through our shared conscientious mindset! 👍

 ### __What’s next?__